-Learners respond to questions from the group and the assessor after their talk.
+Learners answer questions from the group and the assessor after any section.

 They should also participate in a group discussion, joining in with comments and questions.

 Section 4 (20%): Listening and Responding.

 Learning Outcomes and Assessment Criteria

 Learning outcomes set out the knowledge and skills a learner will be able to demonstrate as a result of the learning process.
 Assessment criteria set out what is required, in terms of actions, to meet a learning outcome.